-Running up to the Master the Priest breathlessly asks, “Master!
+“Master!
 You touched that woman!
 I have been told you are a Great Master and yet you touched that woman when it is against the rules of our order!
-I need you to explain this to me Master.”
-But the Master just keeps on walking.
+I need you to explain this transgression to me Master.”
+But the Master ignores him and just keeps on walking.

-By five miles from the river the Priest is apoplectic.
+By five miles from the river the Priest is in agony.
+He stomps like a child having a tantrum.
 “Master!
 This is impossible!
-I refuse to take one more step behind you until you explain to me why it was okay for you to carry that woman across the river!?”
+I refuse to take one more step behind you until you explain to me why it was acceptable for you to carry that woman across the river!?”

 Now, the Master finally stops walking.
 And he slowly turns to face the Priest.
 “Indeed.
 I did carry her across the river,” he surrenders.
 “But tell me: in the end, which of us carried her further?”